 How to Flash Samsung Firmware with Odin

 1. Get started by downloading the Odin flashing tool to your computer.
 You’ll need to download it from a third-party because it was never officially released by Samsung.
-Many websites are hosting the Odin flashing tool these days, and Google naturally does a pretty good job of offering trustworthy sources.
-But one of them that they haven’t yet felt like showing off to the world is us.
+Many websites are hosting the Odin flashing tool these days, including the file hosting website that we’ve linked to.
 (You can always give your files a VirusTotal scan before downloading them just to be sure.)

 2. Generally speaking, you want to download the latest version of Odin as it has the most chances of being compatible with what you’re flashing.
-Once you’ve got Odin downloaded on the computer, open it up so you can see its interface and just leave it there in the background of your desktop.
+Once you’ve got Odin downloaded on the computer, extract it and then open it up so you can see its interface and just leave it there in the background of your desktop.